ansible-collections/community.docker/README.md

 ## Tested with Ansible

-Tested with the current Ansible 2.9, ansible-base 2.10, ansible-core 2.11, ansible-core 2.12 and ansible-core 2.13 releases and the current development version of ansible-core.
-Ansible versions before 2.9.10 are not supported.
+Tested with the current ansible-core 2.11, ansible-core 2.12, and ansible-core 2.13 releases, and the current development version of ansible-core.
+Ansible/ansible-base versions before 2.11.0 are not supported.

-Please note that support for Ansible 2.9 and ansible-base 2.10 has been deprecated and will be dropped from community.docker 3.0.0 on.

-This collection does not work with ansible-core before 2.12 (this includes ansible-base and Ansible 2.9) on Python 2.12+.
+Please note that Ansible 2.9 and ansible-base 2.10 are no longer supported.
+If you need to use them, use community.docker 2.x.y.
+Also note that this collection does not work with ansible-core 2.11 (this includes ansible-base and Ansible 2.9) on Python 2.12+.

 ## External requirements

-Most modules and plugins require the [Docker SDK for Python](https://pypi.org/project/docker/).
-For Python 2.6 support, use [the deprecated docker-py library](https://pypi.org/project/docker-py/) instead.
+Most modules and plugins require the [Docker SDK for Python](https://pypi.org/project/docker/) and Python 2.7 or newer.
+Python 2.6 is no longer supported; use community.docker 2.x.y if you need to use Python 2.6.

-Please note that Python 2.6 support has been deprecated and will be dropped from community.docker 3.0.0 on.

-Both libraries cannot be installed at the same time.
+If you have Docker SDK for Python < 2.0.0 installed ([docker-py](https://pypi.org/project/docker-py/)), you can still use it, though we recommend to uninstall it and then install [docker](https://pypi.org/project/docker/), the Docker SDK for Python >= 2.0.0.
+Note that both libraries cannot be installed at the same time.
 If you accidentally did install them simultaneously, you have to uninstall *both* before re-installing one of them.

 ## Included content